 Faster reimbursement means better cash flow, less time spent on administrative follow-up, and a benefits experience that actually feels like a benefit.

 For incorporated business owners, the combination of tax savings and operational simplicity makes HSAs particularly attractive.
-Your corporation pays only for expenses you actually incur rather than typical premiums of $5,000 to $7,000 per year, the full amount is tax-deductible, and you receive reimbursement tax-free.
+Your corporation pays the reimbursed claims and the admin fee, the amount is generally tax-deductible, and you receive reimbursement tax-free if the plan qualifies.

 Frontier HSA charges an 8% admin fee on claims, with no setup fees, no annual fees, and no hidden charges.
 If you don't make claims, you don't pay anything.